Har23s/Resume-builder/README.md

 The system then processes this information and automatically **organizes it into a structured resume layout**.
 Users can choose from different **templates** (modern, minimal, creative, or corporate) to match their career goals.
 They can **edit sections in real-time**, preview the final document instantly, and download it as a **PDF file** for job applications.

-Additionally, advanced Resume Builders may include **ATS (Applicant Tracking System) optimization**, meaning the generated resumes are formatted and keyword-optimized to pass through automated hiring systems easily.
+Additionally, advanced Resume Builders may include **ATS (Applicant Tracking System) optimization**, meaning the generated resumes are formatted and keyword-optimized to pass through automated hiringg systems easily.
 Some even include **AI suggestions** to improve phrasing, highlight strengths, and tailor resumes for specific job roles.

-In summary, the Resume Builder simplifies the resume creation process by combining **user-friendly input forms, professional templates, and intelligent automation, helping users craft an impactful resume within minutes.
+In summary, the Resume Builder simplifies the resume creation process by combining **user-friendly input forms, professional templates, and intelligent automation, helping users craft an impactful resume within minutess.